deeplearning4j/deeplearning4j/build_vgg_webapp.md

 </form>
 </pre>

-The action attribute of the form element is the url the user selected image will be posted to.
+The action attribute of the form element is the URL that the user-selected image will be posted to.

-I used [spark java](http://sparkjava.com/) for the web application because it was really straightforward in my case I could just add the spark java code to the class I had already written.
+We used [Spark Java](http://sparkjava.com/) for the web application as it was straightforward.
+Just add the Spark Java code to a class that's already written.
 There are many other choices available.

-Whatever Java web framework you choose the steps are the same.
+Whichever Java web framework you choose, the following steps are the same.

 1. Build a form
 2. Test the form
-3. Make sure the file upload works, write some java that tests for access to the file as a java File object, or the string for the Path.
+3. Make sure the file upload works, write some Java that tests for access to the file as a Java File object, or the string for the Path.
-4. Connect the web app functionality as input into the Neural network
+4. Connect the web app functionality as input into the neural network

-## <a name="Tie Webapp front end to Neural Net Backend">Tie Webapp front end to Neural Net Backend</a>
+## <a name="Tie Web App Front End to Neural Net Backend">Tie Webapp Front End to Neural Net Backend</a>

-Here is the final working code.
+The final working code is below.

-When this class is running it will launch a Jetty webserver listening on port 4567.
+When this class is running, it will launch a Jetty webserver listening on port 4567.

-Starting the web app will take as long as it takes to load the Neural Network.
-In this case VGG-16 takes about 4 minutes to load.
+Starting the web app will take as much time as it takes to load the neural network.
+VGG-16 takes about four minutes to load.

-Once running it seems to take take incrementally more RAM in about 60MB chunks till it hits 4G and garbage Collection cleans things up and then repeat.
-I was able to run VGG-16 on an AWS t2-large instance, I tested it for about a week and it was stable.
+Once running, it uses incrementally more RAM in about 60MB chunks until it hits 4G and garbage collection cleans things up.
+We ran VGG-16 on an AWS t2-large instance, testing it for about a week.
+It was stable.
 It may be possible to use an even smaller AMI.

 ### Full code example